 - 2 cups water

-- Drain quinoa in a fine sieve and rinse well with water.
+Pour into a fine meshed sieve and continue rinsing with running water.

-- Bring to a boil and cover.
-Turn heat to low and simmer for 12 minutes.
+Bring to a boil and cover pot.
+Boil for 12 minutes.